magepages/mpdocs/docs/mass-product-actions/index.md

   ![Imgur](https://i.imgur.com/Q9gTNy0.png)

-- After selecting the order, Admin click **Action** and select **Copy Custom Options**.
+After selecting the order, Admin click **Action** and select **Copy Custom Options**.
 The system will display popup for admin to perform the action

 ![Imgur](https://i.imgur.com/tfqYA87.png)

-- Admin can choose one or more products by clicking on the desired product and click **Submit** to finish action.
+Admin can choose one or more products by clicking on the desired product and click **Submit** to finish action.

 #### 2.6.
 Update Images

- Admin can perform **Update Images** for one or multiple order by clicking on **order ID**
+- Admin can perform **Update Images** for one or multiple order by clicking on **order ID**
 - In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
-- Or click **Select All on This Page**, the system will select all orders displayed on the grid.
+  - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 ![Imgur](https://i.imgur.com/enRsaiZ.png)

-- After selecting the order, Admin click **Action** and select **Update Images**.
+After selecting the order, Admin click **Action** and select **Update Images**.
 The system will display popup for admin to perform the action.
 Admin changes the product image by clicking **Remove all images of selected products/Copy image(s) from other product(s).

 ![Imgur](https://i.imgur.com/GWfIKOD.png)